kumarnitesh2000/sketch_backend/README.md

 Now link is the enviroment variable in this after the POST request function will return to the link page .

-In command we use volume as well to edit and make changes in the code .
+In command we use volume as well to edit and make changes in the code . its not the best practice but you can do.

 backend is running AT https://sketchapi.me/api